AGI remains unsolved.

 FAQ

-What model to evaluate?
+What models do you evaluate?
 Why not all?

 What about reasoning models?
 Which reasoning level will you use?